Help us improve your experience.

 Note:

-The on-disk-failure statement at the [edit chassis redundancy] hierarchy is not supported on PTX platforms running Junos Evolved.
+The on-disk-failure statement at the [edit chassis redundancy] hierarchy level is not supported on PTX platforms running Junos Evolved.
 These platforms default to a switchover when disk failure is detected.

 On Detection of a Broken LCMD Connectivity Between the VM and RE